 The Alliance for Working Together was started in 2002 as just a small informal group (15 or 20) to discuss topics of interest and as a way to reach out to other manufacturers in the region.
 The AWT has since then been meeting to address issues, challenges and best practices.
 The AWT consortium now includes 100 manufacturing companies (and growing) all engaged to work toward the sustainability of manufacturing in our community.

 As an Engineering Technician, I install and maintain control systems and equipment, and I change prototypes, parts and assemblies to resolve problems.
 To test systems, I also set up test equipment and evaluate the performance of developmental parts, assemblies or systems.
 Then, I use this information to fix design-related issues.
 In 2014, labor statistics demonstrated that 21 percent of engineering technician jobs had not been filled in Lake County, Ohio.
-What’s more, approximately 25 percent of the positions were occupied with workers over the age of 55.
+Download the career pathway document here.